Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-In both cases if we regard the first coordinate ($t$ in case of Section \ref{sec:Kunneth} and $\tau$ in case of this subsection) as the $x$-axis and the second coordinate as the $y$-axis, then the above choice is consistent with the standard conformal structure of the $xy$-plane.
-In other words the way taken in Section \ref{sec:Kunneth} corresponds to rotating by 90 degree in counter clockwise direction from the way taken here.
+In both cases, if we regard the first coordinate ($t$ in case of Section~\ref{sec:Kunneth} and $\tau$ in case of this subsection) as the $x$-axis and the second coordinate as the $y$-axis, then the above choice is consistent with the standard conformal structure of the $xy$-plane.

-We also remark that in Section \ref{sec:Kunneth} we construct {\it right} $CF(L_1)$ module and $L_1$ is assigned at the right, that is, $t=1$.
-In this subsection we construct {\it right} $CF(M)$ module and $M$ is assigned at the bottom, that is, $t=0$.
-This is consistent with our choice of orientation and conformal structure of the domain. \end{rem}
+We also remark that in Section~\ref{sec:Kunneth} we construct {\it right} $CF(L_1)$ module and $L_1$ is assigned at the right, that is, $t=1$.
+In this subsection, we construct {\it right} $CF(M)$ module and $M$ is assigned at the bottom, that is, $t=0$.
+This is consistent with our choice of orientation and conformal structure of the domain.